eclipse-pass/pass-documentation/developer-documentation/pass-core/README.md

 ## Custom Policy Configuration

 Institutions may have specific deposit and submission policies.
 Configure these by following the instructions in the [Policy API section](./api/policy.md).
 This will ensure that the appropriate rules and repositories are applied based on your institutional guidelines.

-## Institution-Specific Metadata Schema
-If your institution has specific metadata requirements for submissions, you may need to customize the metadata schema using the instructions in the [Metadata Schema API section](./api/policy.md).
-This section will introduce you to the metadata schema and will assist in creating a metadata schema to match your institutional standards.